zack-bitcoin/amoveo/docs/design/scalability.md

 So consensus costs of running a mining pool that only mines empty blocks will either (stay below $10 per day) or a (one time payment of less than $3825 and daily payments of less than $0.50).

 The cost for a light node to have N confirmations of security will stay below (N * $0.07).
-You can pay money to get more confirmations quickly by downloading blocks.

 The consensus cost to run an extra-light node will be about $0.0000001 per day, but you have to wait about 10 minutes for each confirmation of security.